ESTATE PLANNING GUIDE

 What is an estate plan and why do I need it?

 An estate plan is the comprehensive document that people create to protect their families and their assets to ensure that their assets go to their loved ones rather than the government or creditors upon their passing.
-It can also be used to protect your assets during the course of your lifetime in the event that you are sued.
+It can also be used to protect your assets during the course of your lifetime in the event that you are sued to a certain extent.
 An estate plan also is commonly referred to as a living trust or simply a trust.
 This is a bit of a misnomer because an estate plan has many documents within it and the trust is simply one document.
 The ONLY way to protect your assets in the state of California from probate is the creation of an estate plan.
 This estate plan can protect not only from the state probate process, but also the federal government death tax, and from creditors (people trying to sue you).
 This document is the most important document that you will create for you and your family.
-If done correctly, it can even protect you in the event of a divorce when combined with a post-nuptial agreement.
+If done correctly, it can even offer some protection in the event of a divorce when combined with a post-nuptial agreement.

 What comprises an estate plan?

-An estate plan is a testamentary document that should have all of the following sub-documents within it: trust, pour-over will, durable power of attorney for finance/asset management, durable power of attorney for health care and conservatorship, HIPAA, schedules, and guardianship (if applicable).
+An estate plan is a document that should have all of the following sub-documents within it: trust, pour-over will, durable power of attorney for finance/asset management, durable power of attorney for health care and conservatorship, HIPAA, schedules, and guardianship (if applicable).
 These documents combined make a complete estate plan.

 What is a trust?